 What We Do

-The Marine Mammal Laboratory, a division of the Alaska Fisheries Science Center, conducts research on whales, seals, sea lions and porpoises off the coasts of Alaska, Washington, Oregon, and California.
-We collect data on marine mammal behavior, population dynamics, life history, migration patterns, distribution, and trends in abundance.
+The Marine Mammal Laboratory, a division of the Alaska Fisheries Science Center, conducts research on whales, porpoises, seals, sea lions, and fur seals off the coasts of Alaska, Washington, Oregon, and California.
+We collect data and develop assessments on marine mammal abundance and trends, seasonal distribution and habitat use, migration patterns, ecology, population dynamics, life history and vital rates, and behavior.

 Data are collected through land-, sea-, and air-based surveys using a variety of sophisticated technologies, methods and models.
-Domestic and international organizations, including the North Pacific Fisheries Management Council, the International Whaling Commission, and the Arctic Council, use our data to develop management measures for these species.
+Domestic and international organizations, including the NMFS Alaska Regional Office, West Coast Regional Office, and Headquarters offices, North Pacific Fisheries Management Council, the International Whaling Commission, and the Arctic Council, use our data to develop management measures for these species.

 Alaska Ecosystems Program